UrbanAnalyst/superblock/README.md

 driving a total distance of around 186 km every evening to fill these spaces.
-Were they to park in the nearby parking facilities, this total distance would reduce to only 49 km. **By this measure, use of nearby public parking facilities is 74% more efficient than this 39.7% of available street space being otherwise used by only 8.6% of all residents.
+Were they to park in the nearby parking facilities, this total distance would reduce to only 49 km. **By this measure, use of nearby public parking facilities would be 74% more efficient than this 39.7% of available street space being otherwise used by only 8.6% of all residents.
 Using nearby public parking facilities would also increase space available for general public usage within Hansaviertel by 97%.**